mvolkmann/blog/src/astro.md

 However, currently endpoints cannot use Astro components to generate HTML.
 That capability is planned for the future.
 For now, see the HTMX section below which uses Astro pages as endpoints.

+Endpoints can be defined by dynamic routes where directory names under the "pages" directory are surrounded by square brackets.
+`Astro.params` contains the matched segments of a dynamic route and can be used in endpoint functions to access those matches.

+`Astro.request` holds a standard `Request` object.
+Endpoint functions can use it to get the request method, URL, headers, and body.

+`Astro.url` is a standard `URL` object created from the value of `Astro.request.url`.
+It contains properties that holds parts of the URL including `origin` and `pathname`.

+`Astro.response` holds a standard `RequestInit` object.
+Endpoint functions can use it to set the response `status`, `statusText`, and `headers`.

+`Astro.cookies` is an object with methods that endpoint functions can use to test for (`has`), `get`, `set`, and `delete` cookies.

 The following code in the file `src/pages/pets/dog.json.ts` demonstrates creating an endpoint that returns JSON created from